Lexus LC 500h running costs

-As all Lexus LC models are well over the £40,000 threshold for extra road tax, owners of the hybrid have to pay £455 the first five times they tax it – a modest £10-a-year saving compared to the V8.
+As all Lexus LC models are well over the £40,000 threshold for extra road tax, owners of the hybrid have to pay £465 the first five times they tax it.
+The first year 'showroom tax' is a whopping £860.

 The Lexus LC in all its forms has very strong predicted residual values, but the V8 model performs a couple of points better across all trim levels than the hybrid.
 Even so, hybrid owners should be relatively pleased with residuals of 53 to 55%.

 In This Review